Donald Trump Sued By New York, Claiming Trump Used His Charity To Pay Off Business Debts, Decorate His Golf Club

 The investigation cites an event in 1996 where Donald Trump attended a ribbon-cutting for a charity known as the Association to Benefit Children.
 Donald Trump, while present and sitting in a prominent seat, was not listed among the charity’s biggest donors.

-The latest lawsuit against President Donald Trump brought forth by Barbara Underwood and the New York attorney general’s office reveals more of what several people have suspected for years.
+The latest lawsuit against President Donald Trump, brought forth by Barbara Underwood and the New York attorney general’s office reveals more of what several people have suspected for years.

 Barbara Underwood is asking the court to dissolve the Donald J. Trump Foundation.
-She also is requesting that the court force the nonprofit organization to divide over $1 million in assets across several charities.
+She also is requesting that the court forces the nonprofit organization to divide over $1 million in assets across several charities.
 Finally, Barbara Underwood wants Donald Trump to pay more than $2.8 million in fines and restitution fees.

 If the court agrees to the requests of the New York attorney general’s office, it could damage Donald Trump’s already fledgling reputation in the eyes of many.